-Joe Biden Calls Possible Donald Trump Refusal To Leave Office ‘A Serious Concern’ Says ‘Democracy Is At Risk’
+Joe Biden Calls Possible Donald Trump Refusal To Leave Office ‘A Serious Concern,’ Says ‘Democracy Is At Risk’

 — CNN Politics (@CNNPolitics) February 27, 2020

-University of Denver political scientist Seth Masket, however, noted on his Twitter account that though he “enjoyed” Biden’s answer to the question, “you shouldn’t have to rely on soldiers disliking Trump” in order to remove him from the White House in the event that he loses the 2020 November election.
+University of Denver political scientist Seth Masket, however, noted on his Twitter account that though he “enjoyed” Biden’s answer, nobody should “have to rely on soldiers disliking Trump” in order to remove him from the White House in the event that he loses this year’s election.

-Biden may indeed by overestimating the dislike toward Trump within the military.
-According to a Voice of America report, nearly half of all military families now say that Russia is a United States ally — a misconception that experts attribute to their acceptance of Trump’s sympathetic view toward Russia and its president, Vladimir Putin.
+There’s a chance Biden may be overestimating the dislike toward Trump within the military.
+According to a Voice of America report, nearly half of all military families now say that Russia is a United States ally — a misconception that experts attribute to their acceptance of the president’s perceived sympathetic view toward Russia and its president, Vladimir Putin.

-According to author Seth Abramson, who has authored two New York Times bestselling books on Trump, Trump’s refusal to step down would simply involve his refusal vacate the White House.
-According to Abramson’s analysis, Trump already has a “step-by-step” plan for holding on to power that would rely on the media and the court system.
+According to author Seth Abramson, who has authored two New York Times bestselling books on Trump, the president’s refusal to step down would simply involve his refusal to vacate the White House.
+Per his analysis, Trump already has a “step-by-step” plan for holding on to power that would rely on the media and the court system.

-Trump would first cast doubt on the election results, likely by claiming that a foreign government interfered in the election on behalf of his opponent.
-After inserting those allegations into the media, Trump’s lawyers would file multiple lawsuits challenging the election results on the basis of the “interference,” allowing conservative judges to grant injunctions that would keep him in office until the controversy is settled.
+As Abramson speculated, Trump would first cast doubt on the election results, likely by claiming that a foreign government interfered in the election on behalf of his opponent.
+After inserting those allegations into the media, the president’s lawyers would file multiple lawsuits challenging the election results on the basis of the “interference,” allowing conservative judges to grant injunctions that would keep him in office until the controversy is settled, he added.